 Legal Help When Noncompete And Confidentiality Agreements Are Breached

 Contracts serve as the foundation for business relationships.
 When a breach of contract occurs, it can put the business in jeopardy — or at least expose it to the risk of significant financial loss.
-At Beik Law Firm, PLLC, in Houston, we represent sole proprietors, partners, small businesses and privately held corporations in a wide range of business litigation in Texas state and federal courts.
+At Beik Law Firm, PLLC, in Houston, we represent individuals, businesses, partnerships and corporations in a wide range of business litigation in Texas state and federal courts.
 Much of our work focuses on protecting our clients from breach of noncompete, nondisclosure and confidentiality agreements.

 In many industries — especially in highly competitive markets — it is common for businesses to ask employees to sign noncompete agreements as a condition of employment.
 In exchange for employment, the employee agrees not to work for competing employers in a set geographic area for a set time period.